Meterbit/PIXLPAL-M1/components/esp-nimble-cpp/README.md

 **An Arduino version of this library, including NimBLE, can be [found here.](https://github.com/h2zero/NimBLE-Arduino)**

-This library **significantly** reduces resource usage and improves performance for ESP32 BLE applications as compared
+This library **significantly** reduces resource usage and improves performance for ESP32 BLE Mtb_Applications as compared
 with the bluedroid based library.
 The goal is to maintain, as much as reasonable, compatibility with the original
 library but using the NimBLE stack.
 In addition, this library will be more actively developed and maintained
 to provide improved capabilities and stability over the original.